-Nobody likes bad news, but sometimes in the stock markets, it’s inevitable.
-It’s also natural — markets and economies go through cycles of boom and bust.
-For every bull market that we enjoy, there’s likely to be a bear lurking somewhere in the future.
-Because of this, it’s important to have a plan in place in case of a downturn.
+No one likes a market downturn, but sometimes it's inevitable.
+It's also natural — markets and economies go through cycles of boom and bust.
+For every bull market that we enjoy, there's likely to be a bear lurking somewhere in the future.
+Because of this, it's important to have a plan in place when Wall Street is volatile.

-So what should you do when a bear market looks imminent?
+So what should you do when a bear market looks imminent like it does now?

 Don't Throw Out Your Stocks

 The worst possible strategy whenever the market starts to turn downward would be either to liquidate your portfolio or — worse — to begin taking short positions.
 This market has punished investors who have become overly bearish.